linuxgurugamer/MemGraph/GameData/MemGraph/README.md

 	Mod-KeypadMultiply toggles the display of the window.
 	Mod-KeypadPlus increases the vertical scale of the graph.
 	Mod-KeypadMinus decreases the vertical scale of the graph.
-	Mod-KeypadDivide runs a bit of test code controlled by MemGraph\PluginData\test.cfg.
+	Mod-KeypadDivide runs a bit of test code controlled by MemGraph/Plugins/PluginData/MemGraph/test.cfg.
 	Mod-End pads the Mono heap with a configurable amount of headroom to reduce frequency of garbage collections.
 	Mod-Home writes a marker to the log file (if logging is enabled, see below) Mod-PageUp toggles logging